timpile/blog-articles/static-sites-access-denied.md

-# How to Fix Access Denied Error for S3 React Site
+# How to Fix Access Denied Error for S3 React Static Site

 ```
 This XML file does not appear to have any style information associated with it.
 The document tree is shown below.